yt-dlp/yt-dlp/README.md

     --flat-playlist                  Do not extract the videos of a playlist, only list them
+    --no-flat-playlist               Extract the videos of a playlist --live-from-start                Download livestreams from the start.
+                                     Currently only supported for YouTube
+    --no-live-from-start             Download livestreams from the current
+                                     position (default)
-    --no-flat-playlist               Extract the videos of a playlist --wait-for-video MIN[-MAX]       Wait for scheduled streams to become available.
+    --wait-for-video MIN[-MAX]       Wait for scheduled streams to become available.
 Pass the minimum number of
                                      seconds (or range) to wait between retries